-The cost equality between FS and DS gives: S=(a-p)/a.
-The cost equality between Indexed_FS and RS gives: S=a/p
+The cost equality between FS and DS gives: S = (a-p)/a.
+The cost equality between Indexed FS and RS gives:

+$$S = a/p$$

-Figure 3(a) shows the different values of S and a for which FS and DS are equivalent.
+Figure 3a shows the different values of S and a for which FS and DS are equivalent.
 Thus, each curve divides the plan into a gain area for FS (above the curve) and a gain area for DS (under the curve).
 For values of a less than 3 (i.e., the size of a pointer), FS is obviously always more compact than DS.
-For higher values of a, DS becomes rapidly more compact than FS except for high values of S. For instance, considering S=0.5, that is the same value is shared by only two tuples, DS outperforms FS for all a larger than 6 bytes.
-The higher a and the lower S, the better DS.
+For higher values of a, DS becomes rapidly more compact than FS except for high values of S. For instance, considering S = 0.5, that is the same value is shared by only two tuples, DS outperforms FS for all a larger than 6 bytes.
+The highera and the lower S, the better DS.
 The benefit of DS is thus particularly important for enumerated type attributes.
-Figure 3(b) compares Indexed_FS with RS.
-The superiority of RS is obvious, except for one and two byte long key attributes.
-Thus, Figures 3(a) and 3(b) are guidelines for the database designer to decide how to store each attribute, by considering its size and selectivity.
+Figure 3b compares Indexed FS with RS.
+The superiority of RS is obvious, except for 1- and 2-byte-long key attributes.
+Thus, Figs. 3a and 3b are guidelines for the database designer to decide how to store each attribute, by considering its size and selectivity.

-5 Query Processing
+5 Query processing

 Traditional query processing strives to exploit large main memory for storing temporary data structures (e.g., hash tables) and intermediate results.
-When main memory is not large enough to hold some data, state-of-the-art algorithms resort to materialization on disk to avoid memory overflow.
+When main memory is not large enough to hold some data, state-of-the-art algorithms (e.g., hybrid hash join [33]) resort to materialization on disk to avoid memory overflow.
 These algorithms cannot be used for a PicoDBMS because:

-- Given the write rule and the lifetime of stable memory, writes in stable memory are proscribed, even for temporary materialization; - Dedicating a specific RAM area does not help since we cannot estimate its size a-priori.
-Choosing it small increases the risk of memory overflow, thereby leading to writes in stable memory.
-Choosing it large reduces the stable memory area, already limited in a smartcard (RAM rule).
-Moreover, even a large RAM area cannot guarantee that query execution will not produce memory overflow [3]; - State-of-the-art algorithms are quite sophisticated, which precludes their implementation in a PicoDBMS whose code must be simple, compact and secure (compactness and security rules).
+• Given the write rule and the lifetime of stable memory, writes in stable memory are proscribed, even for temporary materialization.

+- Dedicating a specific RAM area does not help since we cannot estimate its size a priori.
+Making it small increases the risk of memory overflow, thereby leading to writes in stable memory.
+Making it large reduces the stable memory area, already limited in a smartcard (RAM rule).
+Moreover, even a large RAM area cannot guarantee that query execution will not produce memory overflow [9]. - State-of-the-art algorithms are quite sophisticated, which precludes their implementation in a PicoDBMS whose code must be simple, compact, and secure (compactness and security rules).